Should You Refinance Your Mortgage?

 How to Decide If Refinancing is Right For You

-Homeowners should refinance based on their personal needs and not because of low-interest rates.
+Homeowners should refinance based on personal needs and not because of low-interest rates.

-You need to determine the length in which you can stay at your home.
+It would be best if you determined the length of time you can stay at your home.

 If you're having a baby, you may have outgrown your home and are now looking to move to the suburbs rather than your two-bedroom apartment in the city.